CenturyLinkCloud/PublicKB/Database/rdbs-mysql-faqs.md

 **Q: Where are my backups being held?**

 A: For disaster recovery purposes, backups are held offsite at least 350 miles away from your primary database.
-All North American instances are held in North America, All GB3 instances remain in the European Union and SG1 backups remain in Singapore.
+All North American instances are held in North America.
+All GB1 instances remain in London.
+All GB3 instances remain in Ireland.
+SG1 backups remain in Singapore.

 **Q: Will the product support the use of standard MySQL management tools including the ability to monitor and report on database tasks within the tool?**